ArjenStens/obsidian-notes-public/index.md

 ---
 publish: true
 title: Arjen's Digital Garden
-description: These are my public notes on topics i'm interested in, like tech, travel and food.
+description: Public notes on topics i'm interested in, explore with me my interests in travel, technology and healthy eating.
 ---

 You are looking at my public notes, or 'second brain'.
 Here I share notes on interesting topics that I'm exploring.
 Don't consider anything you read here as absolute truth, as I may be wrong in my interpretation when I'm learning something new!